haiwen/seafile/msi/README.markdown

     http://wix.sourceforge.net/downloadv35.html

   And extract downloaded zip file to someplace, such as c:/wix.
 And add it to system PATH.

+  Wix requires .NET Framework (3.5 SP1 or above) to be installed.

 * Download Paraffin.exe: